 4 Reasons Why You Need An Estate Plan

 Many people think of estate planning as something that only the ultra-wealthy need to worry about.
-In fact, estate planning is an important aspect of financial planning for just about everyone, and below are 4 reasons why.
+In fact, estate planning is an important aspect of financial and retirement planning for just about everyone, and below are 4 reasons why.

 While it may not seem like a fun use of your time (who wants to think about their own mortality, after all?), developing an estate plan is worth the time and effort – at least, if you care about what happens to your assets and/or your loved ones after you’re gone.
 Even if you don’t own a mansion, valuable art, fancy cars, or a big retirement account, not planning ahead could cause potentially devastating consequences for your heirs.